microsoft/react-native-devblog/blogposts/2023-02-10-adding-snapshot-testing-to-rnw-apps.md

   },
 ```

-Once you have all your tests running and passing, you might see that the Jest run is still exiting with exit code 1.
+Once you have all of your individual tests running and passing, you might see that Jest is still exiting with exit code 1.
 This occurred in React Native Gallery.
 After some searching, I discovered it was because some of the components our tests were rendering contained asynchronous calls and updates.
 This results in Jest throwing errors because it cannot ensure that all tasks such as renders, user events, or data fetching were completed and applied before the snapshot match assertion was made.
 To resolve this error, you'll need to wrap the render of the component you wish to snapshot in React's `act()` function.
 Then, following the `act()` call, make your snapshot assertion.

 Here's a code snippet of the test for React Native Gallery's `DateTimePicker` page:
 ```js